HomeSchools and FacultiesFaculty of Health SciencesUP Hosts Miguel Alemán Chair on Medicine

 Artificial intelligence in medicine

-Among these changes, the doctor commented that one of the most important was that of artificial intelligence, a tool that has been very present in recent years: "This implies a change in the paradigm of the educational process (...), the curriculum seen in medical schools has to be very flexible and has to teach how to adapt in order to learn".
+Among these changes, the doctor noted that one of the most significant was artificial intelligence, a tool that has become increasingly prevalent in recent years:“This represents a paradigm shift in the educational process (…), and the curriculum taught in medical schools must be highly flexible and must teach students how to adapt in order to learn.”

-With a tool as powerful as AI, Kershenobich emphasized that it is of utmost importance to reduce the clear digital divide in our country, a task on which the Fundación Miguel Alemán has focused its efforts.
-He also said that it was thanks to the COVID-19 pandemic that digital tools began to be added to medical education .
+Given the power of AI, Kershenobich emphasized that it is of the utmost importance to bridge the significant digital divide in our country—a goal on which the Miguel Alemán Foundation has focused its efforts.
+He also noted that it was thanks to the COVID-19 pandemic that digital tools began to be integrated into medical education.

 UP holds Miguel Aleman Chair on Medicine

-It is important to know how to adapt to change, so Kershenobich commented: "University teaching and learning are part of a historical process that has been subordinated to different aspects, at different times, and we have been changing multiple systems of learning and transmission of knowledge to students.
+It is important to be able to adapt to change, which is why Kershenobich remarked: “University teaching and learning are part of a historical process that has been shaped by various factors at different times, and we have gradually adapted multiple systems for teaching and transmitting knowledge to students.”

-To conclude, he shared some of the most important points to work on in the classroom so that we can move forward with these changes: "We live in times of uncertainty, of things that change rapidly, so we must see how to encourage inspiration, the ability to create solutions, empathy, experimentation and implementation.
+In conclusion, he highlighted some of the most important areas that need to be addressed in the classroom so that we can keep pace with these changes: “We live in an era of uncertainty, where things change rapidly, so we need to focus on fostering inspiration, the ability to create solutions, empathy, experimentation, and implementation.”

-Learn more about the academic offerings of the School of Health Sciences at: https://www.up.edu.mx/educacion-facultad-de-ciencias-de-la-salud-oferta-academica/
+Learn more about the academic programs offered by the School of Health Sciences at: https://www.up.edu.mx/educacion-facultad-de-ciencias-de-la-salud-oferta-academica/